SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-gulshan.md

 ### Storage and Download

-- ***Storage:*** The file will be saved in the folder  `$HOME/sunpy/data/…` and the **name of the file determined by hash or time stamp ( `created at` field in the cache json)**.
+- ***Storage:*** The file will be saved in the folder  `$HOME/sunpy/data/…` and the **name of the file determined by hash or time stamp ( `created at` field in the JSON)**.
 - ***Download:***  For downloading data we are using `remote_data_manager` which uses the downloading function, for example, **`download_file`**  or implementation of new function can be made.
 In  **`require`** function as stated above will have a **timeout** parameter , **show_progress bar** (default value `true` in astropy download function) parameter as well.
 - **The downloaded data is cached and stored safely and efficiently.**

 ### Function in Remote data manager

 ##### `skip_hash_check`

-A function which is used during downloading data.It is a user overriding thing if the data has changed on the remote server or something else would happen.
+- A function which is used during downloading data.It is a user overriding thing if the data has changed on the remote server or something else would happen.
+- **Implemented as a context manager**.

 Skip hash sum check: